AyeniOluwatosinOlawale/A-Level-Gem-Tutor/README.md

 ## Overview

-**Initially**: This repository provides a polished Gem instruction set and supporting materials to create a reliable Aâ€‘Level tutor inside Google Gemini.
+This repository provides a polished Gem instruction set and supporting materials to create a reliable Aâ€‘Level tutor inside Google Gemini.

-**Next**: The Gem explains exam-style problems with a topic overview, numbered step-by-step solutions, and a clear final answer.
+The Gem explains exam-style problems with a topic overview, numbered step-by-step solutions, and a clear final answer.

-**Finally**: It helps students learn by defining symbols, avoiding jargon, and giving quick tips for memory and exam technique.
+It helps students learn by defining symbols, avoiding jargon, and giving quick tips for memory and exam technique.

 ---